directus-labs/guest-authoring/directus-and-iot-sensor-data-with-an-esp32/index.md

 ## Sending the temperature and humidity data to Directus

 At this point, you have your ESP32 logging data to the Serial monitor.
-But you actually want to send this data to Directus.
-You have to introduce the HTTP and WiFi libraries to achieve this.
-The WiFi library connects your ESP32 to the internet while the HTTP library turns your ESP32 into an HTTP agent that can make GET and POST requests among others.
-The script below is the complete code for logging data to Directus.
-Here are the things you must change for the script to work:
+To send these to Directus, you have to introduce the HTTP and WiFi libraries to your project.

+The WiFi library connects your ESP32 to the internet while the HTTP library turns your ESP32 into an HTTP agent that can make HTTP requests.
+The script below is the complete code for logging data to Directus - add it to the defaul file on your opened Arduino IDE:
-1. Your WiFI SSID, i.e. the name of your WiFi network, as the value of the `ssid` variable on line 6.
-2. Your WiFi password on line 7.
-3. Your Directus esp32-board user token that you used with cURL at the `Creating dummy temperature and humidity values` section of this article.
-You can still [regenerate the token if you lost it](./regenerate_lost_token.png).
-If you have the token, set it as the <TOKEN> placeholder value on line 8.
-4. Your WiFi gateway address is defined on line 9 as `directusEndpoint`.
-It won't start with localhost because the ESP32 is running as a separate system.
-So you must check the gateway address of your local network.
-This address will either start with 10, 172, or 192.
-Follow [this blog post](https://nordvpn.com/blog/find-router-ip-address/) for instructions for checking your gateway address on different operating systems.
-Note that your ESP32 and your computer running Directus must be connected to the same WiFi network for this to work.

-With all the changes made, you can upload your script to your ESP32 and observe it log temperature and humidity data on your Directus `temperature_and_humidity` collection.

 ```cpp
 #include <WiFi.h>